Ravenstine/skillex/README.md

 ## Core Concepts

-A skill is configured almost entirely through YAML files referred to as "states".
-An entire skill can be represented in a single state, or multiple states can be used to represent groups of states(e.g. different "scenes" in a text adventure game).  `entrypoint.yml` is always the default state.
+A skill is configured almost entirely through YAML files referred to as "scenes".
+An entire skill can be represented in a single scene, or multiple scenes can be used to represent groups of states(e.g. different "scenes" in a text adventure game).  `entrypoint.yml` is always the default scene.

-Each state contains one or more "labels", which are merely the top-level objects in a state.
-Labels represent a very specific state in the execution of a skill, and can contain various key/value pairs used to build a skill response.
+Each scene contains one or more "labels", which are merely the top-level objects in a scene.
+Labels represent a very specific scene in the execution of a skill, and can contain various key/value pairs used to build a skill response.

-For example, a label can have a `speak:` key that defines the speech text that is returned to an Alexa-enabled device.
+For example, a label can have a `say:` key that defines the speech text that is returned to an Alexa-enabled device.
 If you want to ask the user a question and wait for a response, you would define that with a `ask:`.

 ## Tutorial

-Let's make a new skill with states.
+Let's make a new skill.

 ```sh
 skillex new my-skill
 ```

-In `myskill/states/entrypoint.yml`, you'll see the following:
+In `my-skill/scene/entrypoint.yml`, you'll see the following:

 ```yaml
 Intro:
   speak: Congratulations!
 You've successuflly run your first skill.
 ```

-Before we continue, build your schema by running `skill-in-states build-model`.
-This will write a JSON file to the `build/alexa` directory.
+Before we continue, build your schema by running `skillex build-model`.
+This will write a JSON file to the `build/alexa/models` directory.

 Assuming you have set up the Ask CLI with the proper credentials, you can deploy your skill by running: